mabdinur/starterprojectspring/README.md

 1. Ensure OpenTelemetry dependencies are included
 2. Ensure an OpenTelemetry Tracer is configured
 3. Ensure a Spring Boot main class was created by the Spring initializer
-4. Create a RestController for SecondService
-5. Start a span to wrap the SecondServiceController

 ```java
 import java.io.IOException;